Tensor SVD: Statistical and Computational Limits: Introduction

-Our work is also related with several recent results in literature.
-For example, \cite{richard2014statistical,hopkins2015tensor,zheng2015interpolating,anandkumar2016homotopy} considered the extraction of rank-1 symmetric tensors from i.i.d. (symmetric) Gaussian noise, which is a rank-1 special case of our tensor SVD model. \cite{anandkumar2014guaranteed,sun2015provable} considered the CP low-rank tensor decomposition based on noisy observations; \cite{perry2016statistical} considered the statistical limit of detecting and estimating a randomly sampled rank-one structure underlying a symmetric random Gaussian tensor; \cite{allen2012regularized,allen2012sparse} considered the regularized tensor factorizations with or without sparsity; \cite{qi2016uniqueness} and \cite{lu2016tensor} further considered non-negative tensor decomposition and robust tensor principal component analysis.
-In a more recent literature, \cite{liu2017characterizing} focused on orthogonal decomposable tensor SVD problem.
-It should be noted that in our framework, we allow the signal tensor $\X$ to be general Tucker low-rank with non-random, asymmetric, rank higher than 1 structure.
-Also, to the best of our knowledge, we are among the first to provide a comprehensive analysis of both statistical and computational optimality of tensor SVD problem.
+Our work is also related to several recent results in literature.
+For example, \cite{richard2014statistical,hopkins2015tensor,zheng2015interpolating,anandkumar2016homotopy} considered the extraction of rank-1 symmetric tensors from i.i.d. (symmetric) Gaussian noise, which is a rank-1 special case of our tensor SVD model; \cite{anandkumar2014guaranteed,sun2015provable} considered the CP low-rank tensor decomposition based on noisy observations; \cite{perry2016statistical} considered the statistical limit of detecting and estimating a randomly sampled rank-one structure from a symmetric random Gaussian tensor; \cite{allen2012regularized,allen2012sparse} considered the regularized tensor factorizations with/without sparsity; \cite{qi2016uniqueness} and \cite{lu2016tensor} further considered non-negative tensor decomposition and robust tensor principal component analysis; \cite{liu2017characterizing} focused on orthogonal decomposable tensor SVD problem; Lesieur et al \cite{lesieur2017statistical} considered a Bayesian symmetric spiked tensor estimation model -- an approximate message passing algorithm (AMP) was particularly introduced and the rigorous asymptotic analysis for statistical and computational phase transitions were performed on high-order, symmetric, and rank-1 tensor estimation.
+It should be noted that different from previous works, we perform non-asymptotic analysis for tensor SVD, where the signal tensor $\X$ can be generally Tucker-rank-$r$, non-random, and asymmetric.
+Also, to the best of our knowledge, we are among the first to provide a comprehensive analysis of both statistical and computational optimality of tensor SVD.